Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Examples

 where $\cH_A=\cH_B=\dR^n$.
 Correspondingly, a complete hierarchy of SDPs can be constructed from Theorem~\ref{thm:symExtOptR}.

-We have tested the SDP relaxation $\xi_2$ (replacing $\Phi_{AB}\in\Sep$ with $\Phi_{AB}\ge 0$) with some random graphs.
-Let us discuss the largest two graphs that we have tested; the details for these two graphs are given in the Supplemental Material \cite{SuppArxiv}.
-For a $64$-vertex graph with $419$ edges, the Goemans-Williamson method gives the upper bound $\lfloor\xi_1\rfloor=299$, instead $\xi_2=287$.
-For the $72$-vertex graph with $475$ edges, the Goemans-Williamson method gives the upper bound $\lfloor\xi_1\rfloor=335$, instead $\xi_2=321$.
+We have tested the SDP relaxation $\xi_2$ (replacing $\Phi_{AB}\in\Sep$ with $\Phi_{AB}\ge 0$) with some random graphs (randomly generated adjacency matrices).
+Let us discuss the largest two graphs that we have tested; the details for these two graphs are given in the Supplemental Material.
+For a $64$-vertex graph with $419$ edges, the Goemans-Williamson method gives the upper bound $\lfloor\xi_1\rfloor=299$; instead $\xi_2=287$.
+For the $72$-vertex graph with $475$ edges, the Goemans-Williamson method gives the upper bound $\lfloor\xi_1\rfloor=335$; instead $\xi_2=321$.
 Furthermore, the optimal $\Phi_{AB}$ also shows that the upper bound $\xi_2$ in these two cases are achievable.
-Hence, $\xi_2$ gives exactly the solution to the Max-Cut problem in these examples.
+Hence, $\xi_2$ gives exactly the solution to the Max-Cut problem in these examples \footnote{To obtain $\xi_2$, we used the SCS solver (unparallel version) on a single cluster node.
+The solver took $1.33\times 10^5$ and $3.67\times 10^5$ seconds for solving the corresponding SDPs of the $64$-vertex and $72$-vertex graphs, respectively. }.
 Actually, for all the graphs that we have tested, $\xi_2$ already gives the exact solution of the Max-Cut problem.
-At last, we would like to mention that, although our method gives a much better bound, it is more costly than the Goemans-Williamson method.
+Finally, we would like to mention that, although our method gives a much better bound, it is more costly than the Goemans-Williamson method.
 For example, the size of the matrix grows quadratically on the number of vertices for $\xi_2$, compared to only growing linearly for the Goemans-Williamson method.